zalando/skipper/docs/plugins.md

 ## OpenTracing plugins

-The tracers, except for "noop", are built as Go Plugins.
+The tracers, except for `noop`, are built as Go Plugins.
 A tracing plugin can be loaded with `-opentracing NAME` as parameter to skipper.

 Implementations of OpenTracing API can be found in the https://github.com/skipper-plugins/opentracing repository.

-All plugins must have a function named "InitTracer" with the following signature
+All plugins must have a function named `InitTracer` with the following signature

     func([]string) (opentracing.Tracer, error)